Vancouver to Calgary Road-Trip Itinerary – All you Need to Know and More!

 Our 7 day Vancouver to Calgary route looked something like this.
+You can obviously follow a similar route if you’re doing the reverse Calgary to Vancouver road trip.

 Car hire in Canada

 We recommend hiring through a UK company as the insurance is generally included (but you should check).
 Never underestimate the distances you will cover so make sure you also have unlimited mileage.
 Canada is vast!
+The Vancouver to Calgary distance taking the most direct route is 1000 km.

 You need to consider whether to hire car seats through the rental company or whether to bring your own.
 If you bring your own, you need to make sure that they are compliant with Canadian regulations.
 Note that each province has their own rules.
+Here’s a good starting point for information on car seat requirements in Canada.

 If you hire through the rental company, you need to be aware that the cost of hire for a week or two will easily be more than the cost of buying a car seat!
 We also find that the standard of car seats provided by rental companies varies a lot.
 We had our own seats with us so we did not see what the car seats provided by Avis were like.
+It may be a good idea to head to the nearest large store to buy car seats when you first arrive.
+You can Google the nearest Canadian Tire or Walmart or you can even arrange an Amazon delivery to your hotel if you aren’t picking up the car immediately.

 One final piece of advice.
 Make sure to download your route onto Google maps when you have WiFi so that you don’t incur hefty fees using data.